fttlov/JCAdvance/README.md

   </details>

+**Settings**: all important "gaming" settings have been moved from the general config.ini to the [SETTINGS] section of the XboxProfile\*.ini profile file.
+Each profile now contains its own settings: button mappings, hotkeys, gyroscope sensitivity and launch behaviour, target zones, inversion, linearity and stick modes.

-*Profiles:* The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
+**Profiles:** The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
 However, you can still switch between profiles using hotkeys within the XboxProfile folder.
 Note that the profile change only applies to the current session.

   ### New Smart Gyro Sensitivity Adjustment